 First-year students are not permitted to commit to multiple Summer Research Programs (e.g. Duke Engage International).
-If you have accepted an offer to one of these programs for Summer 2018, you may not apply to the Huang Fellows Program.
+If you have accepted an offer to one of these programs for the coming summer, you may not apply to the Huang Fellows Program.

 Huang Fellows are required to participate in the program during the summer following their freshman year, unless they are already members of a Duke fellowship program that requires them to be away from Durham during some or all of their freshman summer.

-To apply, please fill out the online application along with the following information:
+To apply, please fill out the online application.
+The following information will be required for your application:

-For any questions regarding your application, please contact Emilia Chiscop-Head, PhD at Emilia.email@example.com or 919-668-0046.
+For any questions regarding your application, please contact Professor Buz Waitzkin at email@example.com.